productpeel/PEEL-SDK/README.md

 Allow users to capture, edit and personalize video, images, and text.
 You can configure the capture workflow and form as desired.
 The customizable elements include:

+- Camera view and flash settings
 - Single or multiple video/image capture allows a user to post more than one image or video at a time
 - Set video thumbnail
-- Edit video (videos should be no more than 15 seconds)
+- Edit video (15 second videos)
-- Adding text or stickers to images
+- Add text or stickers to images
-- Required or optional fields with customizable prompts.
+- Required/optional fields with text limitations and customizable prompts.
 Customize field prompts at a product level.
 For ex: Recomend or Not recommend, 5 Star Ratings, Tell your Story, etc...
 - Product association.
-Pre-tag products or allow the user to tag the product they are posting about.
+Pre-tag products or allow the user to tag the product(s) they post about.
 - Hashtag support
-- Sharing allows users to share posts publicly, to private networks, or to social media channels, email, text, etc...
+- Share posts publicly, to private networks, or to social media channels, email, text, etc...

 See below for an example of our SDK implementation on iOS.